BenjaminShinar/Books-Resources/CPP Confrences/CoreC++2023/README.md

 > - Instruction Level Parallelism
 >   - How much code can profit from the available HW resources

-the main limiting factor on instuction parallelism is dependencies, an instruction can't be executed until the input data variables are ready. so even if we had a magical endless chip, it would still have to wait.
+the main limiting factor on instruction parallelism is dependencies, an instruction can't be executed until the input data variables are ready. so even if we had a magical endless chip, it would still have to wait.

 quiz: endless machine, can do infinite parallelism, exception, memory load and store operation take 3 cycles, other operation take one cycle.